-- 1. Start the engine, warm it up for several minutes, and then turn it off. - 2.
+- Start the engine, warm it up for several minutes, and then turn it off. - 2.
 Place an oil pan under the engine to collect the used oil.

-3. Remove the engine oil filler cap and drain bolt to drain the oil from the crankcase.
+3. Remove the engine oil filler cap, the drain bolt and the gasket to drain the oil from the crankcase.

+- 1. Engine oil drain bolt

+- 2. Gasket

-- 1. Engine oil drain bolt - 4.
-Install the engine oil drain bolt, and then tighten it to the specified torque.
+- 4. Install a new gasket and the engine oil drain bolt, and then tighten the bolt to the specified torque.